Cacao Tree

 A walk-in grocery stores or canteen will have you notice the different brands of chocolate and cocoa on the counters and trolleys meant for customers.
 The sweet smell and flavors from chocolate and cocoa are what most people are attracted to.

 However, many shoppers do not know that their favorite treat comes from a tree.
 Those with an idea barely know enough about this fantastic tree to scratch the surface.
-This piece will give you insights and enlighten you on things you need to know about this magical tree.

 1) Benefits Derived